24 Hours Madrid | The Best Itinerary For A Perfect Day!

 Coffee + Tortilla

-No morning is a morning in my life without coffee and when I’m in Spain it seems like all I ever do is eat tortilla or Spanish omelet.
+No morning is morning in my life without coffee and when I’m in Spain it seems like all I ever do is eat tortilla or Spanish omelet.
 I actually love mornings in Spain because I am not sure what I love more than gorging on a nice gooey tortilla with a bit of bread and downing a couple of cortados.
 What is a cortado?
-It’s coffee drink with equal parts espresso and equal parts milk.
+It’s a coffee drink with equal parts espresso and equal parts milk.

 I stayed in Barrio Salamanca (near Retiro Park) and I was about a block and a half away from Casa Dani inside of Mercado de la Paz which is said to have one of the best tortillas in Madrid.
 I have to say I loved it!
 Another place where I had tasty tortilla was Bar Cerveriz on the Devour Madrid food tour.

 A tasty cortado at Casa Dani

 Omg look at that creamy dreaminess

 Outdoor Time At Retiro Park

 I love myself a bit of outdoor time and people watching.
 If that’s your thing, head over to Retiro Park.
 Here you can stroll around and watch the Madrileños relax or run, go see an installation at Crystal Palace, smell the roses, and more.
 I definitely would not miss out on adding Retiro to my 24 Hours Madrid schedule!

 I love to visits markets when I travel and in Madrid there are loads!!
 It’s a definite must for me.
 Mercado San Miguel is definitely the most popular one.
 Don’t worry because not only do tourists go there but locals as well.
 You can have some paella or snack on little bites all throughout and wash it down with some vermouth.

 Snack time at Mercado San Miguel